Do you know what customers really think about your business?

 So, remember to review your interactions.

-If you offer live chat to your customers, make sure you analyse your live chat transcripts.
+If you offer live chat to your customers, make sure you analyze your live chat transcripts.

 If you’ve deployed a chatbot on your website, keep track of the most important chatbot analytics too.

 As we’ve seen, many factors influence your customers’ perceptions.

 To make sure you’re building a positive image for your brand, take into account the following tips:

 Let’s dive in a little further.

 To ensure your customers' perceptions remain as positive as possible, you need to make sure you’re targeting your real audience.